norbsdev/discord-anticrash/README.md

     <a href="https://www.npmjs.com/package/discord-anticrash"><img src="https://nodei.co/npm/discord-anticrash.png?downloads=true&stars=true" alt="NPM Banner"></a>
   </p>

-## What is this? and how do I use it?
+## What is this and how do I use it?

 Discord-antiCrash is a npm package that helps prevent bot termination due to Uncaught/Unhandled errors made by your code.